Supervision

 Mentorship

-Christian Baden is a mentor in the ICA Journalism Studies Division Mentorship Program and the ECREA Political Communication Section Mentorship Program for young scholars.
+Christian Baden is a mentor in the ICA Journalism Studies Division Mentorship Program, the ICA Political Communication Division Mentorship Program, the ECREA Political Communication Section Mentorship Program for young scholars, and the WISER Mentoring Program.